 The reason being is because there's a sense of entitlement, and also they don't have the drive.

-People can say, well, there's not opportunities, there's not this, there's not that, there's not education opportunities.
+People can say, well, there's not opportunities.

-People nowadays that are remotely my age, I don't even associate myself with them anymore because the negativity, because of the lack of self-esteem, the lack of drive.
+Education, in the process of myself growing and making the sacrifices and downsizing to a studio apartment and the building process, people nowadays that are remotely my age, I don't even associate myself with them anymore because the negativity, because of the lack of self-esteem, the lack of drive.

 Conservatism does work, but it also goes into low information.